unknownTH/erpnext_magento/README.md

 - Images are not synced.
 - Stock qty is not synced.
 - Dosen't work with product options (use conifgurable product instead).
+- Beside the price only the default item values are synced from Magento to ERPNext.